thimpat/to-esm/README.md

-In the browser environment, if your package uses external libraries, the browser may not be able to find it.
+In the browser environment, if your package uses external libraries, the browser may not be able to find them.

-Let's use an example where you have a call to an external library called **"external-lib"** in your code.
+Let's use an example where you have a call to an external library called **"external-lib"**.

 ```javascript